JasiahGeizer/GaryGrappleHands/README.md

 # GaryGrappleHands
-VR Game for the Oculus Quest: Grapple, swing, & glide through two distinct cities and in a challenging skill-based mode.
+VR Game for the Oculus Quest.

+Grapple, swing, & glide through two distinct cities and in a challenging skill-based mode.

 Three Modes:
 - Delivery NYC - Get to the objective as fast as you can to get a high star rating!